Create a B2 Article

 Why you should go

 In my opinion, Greenhill Park is a hidden treasure.
 It’s clean, safe and perfect for people of all ages.
-It’s not expensive either, which makes it even better.

-✍️ Article B2 – Ejemplo 7
+✍️ Article B2 – Example 7

 “Do you prefer studying alone or with other people?
 Explain your opinion and give examples.”